 Create a MySQL table

-One of the most basic operations when having a newly created MySQL instance is to create a table.
+One of the most basic operations when creating a new MySQL instance is to create a table.

-However, to create a table we have first to create a database.
+However, to create a table, we have to create a database.

 Once we have entered the MySQL console, we create the database with the following command: